jrester/EBNF.cr/README.md

 * Convert EBNF to BNF
 * Generate CNF
 * Generate First/Follow sets
+* Generate LR(0)/LR(1)/LALR(1)/GLR parsing Tables

 > Note:
 > EBNF Grammar should follow the ISO/IEC 14977 standard as it is described [here](https://www.cl.cam.ac.uk/~mgk25/iso-14977.pdf)

+_Warning: This Project is experimental.
+Its APIs are not yet solidified, and are subject to change at any time._

 ## Installation